Machines we can trust, learn from and collaborate with

 Artificial intelligence (AI) systems can now perform a range of tasks that previously required the cognitive skills of humans.
 In some cases, they can even perform these tasks better or faster than we can.
 However, the principles that AI systems use to make intelligent decisions are often hidden from their end users.

 Consider the systems that movie streaming services use to recommend films they think you personally will enjoy.
-The recommendations are rarely accompanied by explanations of why the system has suggested those particular films.
+The recommendations are rarely accompanied by explanations of why the systems have suggested those particular films.
 This is one reason we place less confidence in machine-generated recommendations than those from friends.

 Some AI systems are so complex that even their designers do not fully understand the decision-making procedures they use.
 This can make it hard to be sure, for instance, that a self-driving car will drive safely even in situations it has not previously encountered, or that an algorithm a company uses to make decisions that affect consumers financially will do so without racial or sexual prejudice.
 Trust is particularly important when safety or fairness is at stake.

 There is, therefore, a move toward the development of ‘explainable’ AI systems whose decision-making procedures are accessible to humans.
-At Imperial, AI researchers from the faculties of Engineering, Natural Sciences, Medicine and the Business School are brought together under the cross-faculty AI@Imperial network, led by Dr Seth Flaxman, Professor Stephen Muggleton and Professor Francesca Toni.
 Exploring the work of just some of the Imperial researchers working to develop explainable AI is enough to reveal the breadth of thinking on the topic.
+At Imperial, AI researchers from across the College's faculties are brought together under the AI@Imperial network, led by Dr Seth Flaxman, Professor Stephen Muggleton and Professor Francesca Toni.
 For some, the challenge is to create machines we can trust.
 For others, it is a question of creating machines we can learn from and even collaborate with in joint decision-making.

 Much of the buzz currently surrounding AI is directed at machine learning – AI technology that learns through training to perform its tasks more effectively.
 While there are many approaches to machine learning available, the most popular today is arguably deep learning.